 We need to balance what our district needs and what regulations require us to do - against what our community can afford when deciding on projects and services.
-That's one of the reasons we started our Transformation Programme in 2023-24 - to find better ways to deliver services that are more efficient and effective.
+That's one of the reasons we started our Transformation Programme in 2023-24 - to find better ways to deliver services and save money.

-Our new operating model was put in place over 2024-25 with a focus on gaining efficiencies for our communities - and serving our communities better.
-Our Locality Model means we have Locality Officer roles that are locally based so we can provide for the different needs of our communities, and Area Leads, ensuring locally focused infrastructure delivery.
+Our new operating model was put in place over four phases through 2024-25 with a focus on gaining efficiencies for our communities - and serving our communities better.
+We have new Area Lead and Locality Officer roles that are locally based.
+We have new Case Officer roles that provide a central point of contact for our customers.
+We have increased access to our services by centralising our services at the Library and improved our online service access.
+We are improving our technology and reducing our costs wherever possible.